 The only limitation of this dock is that both the USB-C ports of your MacBook will be occupied.

 Double the Power

-Before you invest in a docking station, make sure to check the compatibility of your laptop's hardware with the dock.
-Plus, make sure to replace the HDMI cable with an HDMI 2.0 cable if the setup asks for it.
+These were some of the laptop docking stations with 2 HDMI ports.
+Before investing in a docking station, check the compatibility of your laptop’s hardware with the dock.
+Plus, replace the HDMI cable with an HDMI 2.0 cable if the setup asks for it.